Crockett, California: Demographics

+There were 1,676 housing units at an average density of 1,578.2 /mi2, of which 1,537 (91.7%) were occupied.
+Of these, 54.5% were owner-occupied, and 45.5% were occupied by renters.

 Economy

 Crockett is home to the corporate headquarters of C&H Sugar, a subsidiary of American Sugar Refining.

 Crockett also contains a fuel storage facility owned by the NuStar Energy L.P.
 Corporation.
 This facility primarily consists of 24 storage tanks, designed to hold an aggregate of 3 MMoilbbl.
 Two of these tanks are reserved for containing ethanol, which NuStar blends with other motor fuel components to make low-emissions automobile fuel mandated by California laws.

 Education

-Crockett is part of the John Swett Unified School District and is home to both Carquinez Middle School and John Swett High School.
+Crockett is part of the John Swett Unified School District, and is home to both Carquinez Middle School and John Swett High School.

 The Crockett Library of the Contra Costa County Library is located in Crockett.

 Recreation

 Crockett is bordered to the south and the east by two regional parks operated by the East Bay Regional Park District.

 Crockett Hills Regional Park lies south of Crockett.
-The 1,939 acre park ranges in elevation from 150 to 800 feet, offering views of San Pablo Bay, the Delta, Mount Tamalpais, and Mount Diablo.
+The 1,939-acre park ranges in elevation from 150 to 800 feet, offering views of San Pablo Bay, the Delta, Mount Tamalpais, and Mount Diablo.
 Trails include a 4.5-mile segment of the Bay Area Ridge Trail.
 Crockett Hills is an excellent mountain biking park.

 Carquinez Strait Regional Shoreline comprises 1,415 acres of bluffs and shoreline along Carquinez Scenic Drive between the town of Crockett and the hillsides overlooking Martinez.

 The topography of Crockett Ranch Regional Park and the adjoining Carquinez Regional Shoreline consists of open, rolling grasslands, wooded ravines, eucalyptus-shaded meadows, and river shoreline.
 Multi-purpose trails provide access to canyon views and ridgetop vistas.